ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 ---
-linkTitle: "Ray cluster with ADK and a custom MCP server"
+linkTitle: "Deploying MCP Servers on GKE: Building AI Agents with ADK and Ray-Served Models"
-title: "Ray cluster with ADK and a custom MCP server"
+title: "Deploying MCP Servers on GKE: Building AI Agents with ADK and Ray-Served Models"
 description: "This guide provides instructions for deploying a **Ray cluster with the AI Device Kit (ADK)** and a **custom Model Context Protocol (MCP) server** on **Google Kubernetes Engine (GKE)**.
 It covers setting up the infrastructure with Terraform, containerizing and deploying the Ray Serve application, deploying a custom MCP server for real-time weather data, and finally deploying an ADK agent that utilizes these components.
 The guide also includes steps for verifying deployments and cleaning up resources."
 weight: 20
 type: docs